Available in editions: EE

 The name of the StorageClass to use for storing the DHCP lease.

 If omitted, the StorageClass of the existing PVC is used.
-If there is no PVC yet, either the global StorageClass or
+If there is no PVC yet, the StorageClass will be used according to the global storageClass parameter setting.

 Required value